Hafizah/Trend-Analysis-using-MySQL/README.md

 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/banner.png)
 ## Introduction
 Web analytics is used to analyze the success criteria of e-commerce sites in order to improve a company's revenue.
-One of the techniques used is to perform a traffic source analysis.
-The objective of the analysis is to discover the type of sources of the traffic to the sites as well as where these sources are coming from.
-The findings will help company's markerter to make better decision in efficiently directing bidding and guide developer to improve designs and usability of the site itself.
+One of the techniques used is a traffic source analysis.
+The objective of this analysis is to discover the most important sources of web traffic as well as where these sources are coming from.
+The findings of this analysis help a company's markerting team make a more informed decision during the bidding process as well as guide the development team to improve designs and usability of their products.

 ## Objective
 To analyze the trend of the traffic source on an e-commerce site with the help of guided questions.